Skip to content

 --server.port

-Sets the web server port to host the DQO local web UI.
+Sets the web server port to host the DQOps local web UI.

-This parameter could be also configured by setting SERVER_PORT environment variable.
+This parameter can also be configured by setting the SERVER_PORT environment variable.

 --spring.config.location